Fugoes/Final/README.md

 89
 ```

-In function, you cannot use variable define outside the function.
+In a function, you cannot use variables defined outside that function.

 # License